lucapette/web/main/content/writing/they-are-called-streaming-data-pipelines-right.md

 ## A virtual filesystem

-Because I'm a pretty sceptical person that likes to sabotage their own plans (I'm fun like that), I found myself in a strange two-step self-feeding feedback
+Because I'm a pretty sceptical person that likes to sabotage their own plans (I'm fun like that), while prototyping TypeStream I found myself in a strange two-step self-feeding feedback loop:
-loop:

-1. I asked myself something along the lines of "well if TypeStream were a good idea, then you could X but sure you can't, right?"
+1. I ask something along the lines of "well if TypeStream were a good idea, then you could X but sure you can't, right?"
-2. I constantly found solid answers via the "UNIX metaphor" and went back to 1.
+1. I constantly find solid answers via the "UNIX metaphor".
+Immediately go back to 1.

 This is were the second foundational ideas behind TypeStream comes in place.
 See, when I had the intuition of expressing "filter book by word count > 20k" as